NJUNLP/pydec/README.md

 ## Example: deompose a tiny network

-As a simple example, here’s a very simple model with two linear layers and an activation function.
-We’ll create an instance of it andand get the decomposition of the output by autotracing:
+As a simple example, here's a very simple model with two linear layers and an activation function.
+We'll create an instance of it and get the decomposition of the output:
 ```python
 import torch